IronBranded/Tsurugi-Scroll/README.md

 ## License

 This reference tool is an independent community project.
 All tool names, descriptions, and usage scenarios are sourced from the Tsurugi Linux project documentation.
-Tsurugi Linux is developed by its respective authors — see [tsurugi-linux.org](https://tsurugi-linux.org/) for licensing details.
+Tsurugi Linux is developed by its respective authors.
+See [TSURUGI](https://tsurugi-linux.org/) for licensing details.